janm-dev/links/README.md

 ## Attribution

 - The readme header is based on an image of the Gale crater on Mars (where there is a rock outcrop named "Link") courtesy NASA/JPL-Caltech.
-- While this repository doesn't contain the dependencies' source code, compiled distributions of links may contain compiled/binary forms of its dependencies.
-Dependency license information is included with each [release](https://github.com/janm-dev/links/releases).
+- While this repository doesn't contain the dependencies' source code, compiled distributions of links may contain compiled/binary forms of its dependencies, license information for which is included with each [release](https://github.com/janm-dev/links/releases).

 ## License

 This project is licensed under GNU AGPLv3 or later (`AGPL-3.0-or-later`).
 You can find the full license text in the LICENSE file.